European Car Transport Checklist

 Find a Trustworthy International Shipper

 This is probably the most important thing that you need to get right.
-Take your time to find the right international car transport company that is properly registered and accredited with a good reputation, track record and good customer service.
-You will most definitely have a lot of questions and might need some assurance particularly if you are moving expensive classic or racing cars and working with an international car transport company that can understand and respond to your concerns is invaluable.
+Take your time to find the right international car transport company that is properly registered and accredited, with a good reputation, a strong track record, and excellent customer service.
+You will most definitely have a lot of questions and might need some assurance, particularly if you are moving expensive classic or racing cars.
+Working with an international car transport company that can understand and respond to your concerns is invaluable.

 There are two methods of transportation;